masonfmatthews/rails_assignments/assignments/achievement_gradebook/README.md

 * Write migration(s) to change your data structure.
 You will need to drop your grades table and add an achievements table (each achievement must have its number of points), then create a many-to-many join table between students and achievements.
 * You should NOT edit existing migrations.
 They should be considered frozen in time.
 * Write seed files to prepopulate a set of possible achievements (which you invent) and at least one teacher (so that you don't have to use the console to create your initial user anymore).
-* You won't need to modify your teacher, student, or parent CRUD views, but you will need to delete your grades controller.
+* You will need to delete your grades controller.
+You may need to
 * Make it possible to give any or all of the achievements to any or all of your students.
 Do this by adding a member action to your students controller.
-Call it `achievements`.
+Call it `edit_achievements`.
 On the achievements view, show checkboxes for all of the possible achievements, and allow teachers to give out achievements to the student by checking the appropriate boxes and submitting.
+This form should post to a second action in the students controller called `update_achievements.`
-Add a link to achievements for each student on the achievements list page.
+* Add a link to achievements for each student on the achievements list page.
-* If you have time, modify what students and parents see when they log in to reflect achievements rather than grades.
+* You'll need to make everything work for teachers.
+Don't worry about what students and parents see when they log in until you've finished with the teacher interface.
+If you have time, modify what students and parents see when they log in to reflect achievements rather than grades.

 It is fine for the application to have a single list of achievements which span all teachers.
 If you're feeling ambitious, it is better for each teacher to have his or her own set of achievements which apply to just his/her students.